abdullin/lokad-data-platform/Platform.Core/StreamClients/ReadMe.md

 ================

-This folder contains multiple implementations of clients used to access data platform event storage.
+This folder contains multiple implementations of clients used to access running **data platform server**.
 This access involves using RestAPI to directly send messages to the server and also access to the underlying storage in order to upload event batches efficiently (leveraging cloud storage scalability)